 - For PhD students who withdraw from their studies prior to submitting their PhD registration (six months past enrolment) or who do not have their PhD registration approved, will be reimbursed the balance of the tuition fees paid in advance, from the date of withdrawal/termination.
-For PhD students re-enrolling, the two week refund date applies from their anniversary date. - For Master's thesis students with an official approved start date, the two week refund date applies from that date.
-For Master's thesis students with an official approved start date who are re-enrolling, the two week refund date applies from their anniversary date.
-For Master's thesis students with no official start date, the two-week refund date applies from 1 March or 1 August. - (e) i.
-Tuition fee refunds for international students that exceed \$3,500 will be subject to a checking process by Student Financial Services before the refund can be released.
+For PhD students re-enrolling, the two week refund date applies from their anniversary date. - For master's thesis students with an official approved start date, the two week refund date applies from that date.
+For master's thesis students with an official approved start date who are re-enrolling, the two week refund date applies from their anniversary date.
+For master's thesis students with no official start date, the two-week refund date applies from 1 March or 1 August. - (e) - Tuition fee refunds for international students that exceed \$3,500 will be subject to a checking process by Student Financial Services before the refund can be released.
 Original payment source will be checked.
 Refunds

 - will normally be made to the overseas bank account from which the original fees remittance was received, or to another registered New Zealand educational institution.
-Course materials are non-refundable. - International Students' tuition fees paid in advance of enrolment will be refunded if the student is unable to complete enrolment and a refund is requested. - (f) In any academic year, full-fee paying international students who become permanent residents after they enrol may change to domestic fee status provided they produce evidence of their permanent residency permit by the last day of lectures for the programme of study that they are currently enrolled in. - (g) i.
-The only applications for refund or remission of tuition fees which will be considered after the dates in 8(a)i. above will be those arising from: - a.
-Medical reasons: a medical certificate must be supplied. - Exceptional circumstances (not of the student's making): independent evidence must be supplied. - Normally students must completely withdraw from their studies to be eligible for consideration for a late refund.
-Applications will not normally be approved where the student remains in a full-time or reduced programme of study. - iii.
-Applications for refund or remission of tuition fees after the refund date citing either medical reasons or exceptional circumstances must be made in writing, in the first instance, to Admissions and Enrolment, Student Services Centre. - iv.
-Applications must be lodged within the calendar year of the relevant study. - v.
-If a medical/exceptional circumstances refund is approved, the maximum amount is 50% of the non-refundable portion of the tuition fee.
-If a medical refund is approved and the student has completely discontinued 50% of the Student Services Levy will be refunded in this process. - vi.
-Course materials are non-refundable and will not be considered in this process. - vii.
-Backdating of course withdrawal by Colleges/Schools/Departments is for academic purposes only and, if approved, does not constitute a tuition fee refund.
+Course materials are non-refundable. - International Students' tuition fees paid in advance of enrolment will be refunded if the student is unable to complete enrolment and a refund is requested. - (f) In any academic year, full-fee paying international students who become permanent residents after they enrol may change to domestic fee status provided they produce evidence of their permanent residency permit by the last day of lectures for the programme of study that they are currently enrolled in. - (g) - The only applications for refund or remission of tuition fees which will be considered after the dates in 8(a)i. above will be those approved for special consideration for late discontinuation as part of General Course and Examination Regulations, Regulation H: Special Consideration. - ii.
+Students must completely discontinue from all their studies in the period to be eligible for consideration for a late refund. - iii.
+Applications must be lodged within the calendar year of the relevant study. - iv.
+The maximum refund amount is 50% of the refundable portion of the tuition fee and 50% of the Student Services Levy. - v.
+Course materials are non-refundable and will not be considered in this process.

-9. International fees policy
+9. International Fees